hiiri/libft-test/README.md

 ## Output
 Part 1 functions are tested against the c library.

-Part 2 and bonus is tested against expectations of function functionality.
+Part 2 and bonus functions are tested against expectations of function functionality.

 0 means the function passed the test, anything else is an error.